Optical downlink modeling for low-earth-orbit and medium-earth-orbit satellites under atmospheric turbulence with a quantum-state-tomography use case: Results of numerical simulations on atmospheric transmittance

 \subsection{Analysis of aperture averaging for LEO and MEO satellites}

 In the following, we shall use the aperture averaging according to the Andrews' model, denoted as $\text{Av}_A(D)$.
 The effectiveness of aperture averaging depends on both the telescope diameter $D$ and the total propagation distance $L$, as described by the Andrews' model in Eq.~(\ref{eqadAn}).
+Consequently, for a fixed $D$, the aperture averaging factor can be analyzed as a function of the zenith angle and denoted by $\text{Av}_A(\zeta)$.
 In this section, we compare aperture averaging for an LEO satellite (altitude of 420 km) and an MEO satellite (altitude of 20 200 km), considering different telescope diameters, as presented in Fig.~\ref{fig:Av_comparison}.

 For the LEO case, aperture diameters of $D = 0.2$ m, $0.5$ m, and $1.0$ m were considered, while for the MEO scenario, the diameters were chosen as $D = 0.2$ m, $0.5$ m, and $1.5$ m.
 The inclusion of a larger aperture in the MEO case ($D = 1.5$ m) was intended to demonstrate the necessary conditions for significant mitigation of intensity fluctuations at greater propagation distances.